+Virus diversity can be measured by sequencing many virus isolates from different geographical areas.
+This is especially informative for RNA viruses which evolve rapidly and thus have a large sequence diversity.
+Larger diversity becomes obvious when sequences are clustered and those genomes combined which have less than 5% sequence divergence (Table 1).
+For instance, Zika virus seems to be a highly diverse virus, given that the 200,000+ sequences cannot be clustered into similar sub-groups.

 Most people are infected by multiple viruses.
 Wylie et al. detected an average of 5.5 viral genera in each of 102 healthy individuals (1).
 Given that no more than 5 body habitats were screened (nose, skin, mouth, vagina, and stool) we can safely assume that most people have dozens of different viruses in their body.
 However, only few lead to clinical symptoms or disease.
-We have thus compiled data on the diversity of human viruses by looking both at sequence diversity (Table 1) and epidemiology (Table 2).
+Conversely, Poon et al. characterized diversity of a single virus, influenza A, in individual human hosts and found numerous variants that changed in abundance over time, suggesting adaptation.
+Moreover, the types and populations of variants varied widely between individuals.
+Thus, it appears likely that human viruses rely upon their enormous diversity for survival in most circumstances.
+We have therefore compiled data on the diversity of human viruses by looking both at sequence diversity (Table 1) and epidemiology (Table 2).

-Virus diversity can be measured by sequencing many virus isolates from different geographical areas.
-This is especially informative for RNA viruses which evolve rapidly and thus have a large sequence diversity.
-Larger diversity becomes obvious when sequences are clustered and those genomes combined which have less than 5% sequence divergence (Table 1).
-For instance, Zika virus seems to be a highly diverse virus, given that the 200,000+ sequences cannot be clustered into similar sub-groups.

 We also tried to take into account the medical and thus economic importance by summarizing numbers on infected people, sick people (morbidity), and people dying from virus infections (mortality) (Table 2).
 We wondered how much of a disease burden do these viruses put on the human population and whether research has responded accordingly.
-Not surprisingly, some viruses deserve and have received a lot of attention, such as HIV, but others have received rather scant attention, at least in terms of protein-protein interactions.
+Not surprisingly, some viruses deserve and have received a lot of attention, such as HIV which has both claimed a large number of victims and an equally large amout of research, including on PPIs.
+By contrast, other viruses have received rather scant attention with respect to protein-protein interactions, although they do have significant health impact, at least during occasional outbreaks.

 Virus-host interactions in humans

 Our understanding of human-virus PPIs is highly biased towards a few well-studied viruses.
 For instance, only 2 viruses have more than 1,000 interactions listed in VirusMentha (a major database for virus-host interactions, Table 3), namely Epstein-Barr Virus (EBV) with 1,766 and HIV-1 with 1,304 PPIs, respectively (Table 4).
 Only 4 virus families have more than 1,000 PPIs when all their PPIs are combined such as orthomyxoviruses (5,494), herpesviruses (5,423), papillomaviruses (3,927) and retroviruses (2,285), respectively.
 While these numbers are roughly similar, they represent vastly different genome sizes and virus diversity within families.
-For instance, HIV encodes only about 10 proteins while it has more than a 100 interactions per protein.
+For instance, HIV encodes only about 10 proteins while it has more than 100 interactions per protein.
 EBV, by comparison, encodes about 85 proteins leading to “only” 20 interactions per protein on average.
 Before we can even begin to interpret these interactions, we need to ask if it is biologically meaningful or even possible if a protein has >100 interactions.
+It is also important to note that the extent of known human-virus PPIs often differs from the extent of known viral sequences.
+This is particularly true for recent viral outbreaks, such as Zika, and is in large part due to the availability of next-gen sequencing.

 How reliable are published virus-host interactions?